LuxciumProject/mapping-tools/library/mapping-tools/README.md

 - All code should be tested using the provided test suite.
 - Please include documentation for any new functions or types you add.

-## Luxcium License: NO PERMISSION GRANTED - PROVIDED "AS IS" - WITHOUT WARRANTY
+## NO PERMISSION GRANTED - PROVIDED "AS IS" - WITHOUT WARRANTY

 † **Scientia est lux principium✨** ™